Manipulating and Measuring Model Interpretability: Experiment 4: Outlier Focus and Detection of Mistakes

-Recall that, contrary to expectations, participants in the clear conditions in our first two experiments were less likely to notice when the model overpriced an apartment compared with black-box conditions (Figures~\ref{fig:exp1_q12_pred} and~\ref{fig:exp2_q12_pred}).
-In seeming contradiction, our third experiment revealed practically no difference across conditions in terms of participants' abilities to detect the model's sizable mistakes.
-In this section, we propose an explanation for these findings and support it with an additional experiment.
-The explanation rests on two conjectures.
-First, visual displays with a great amount of numerical information (e.g., model coefficients) might cause users not to notice peculiarities of a case under consideration due to information overload~\citep{ackoff1967,jacoby1984,keller1987}.
-Second, when past predictions are visible, they might exert an anchoring effect~\citep{TK74,dietvorst2016} on subsequent predictions, swaying new predictions in the direction of the past predictions.
+Contrary to our intuition when designing the first two experiments, participants who were shown a clear model in those experiments were less able to detect and correct for the model's sizable mistakes on apartments with unusual configurations compared to participants assigned to conditions involving black-box models (see Figures~\ref{fig:exp1_q12_pred} and~\ref{fig:exp2_q12_pred}).
+In our third experiment, in seeming contradiction, we found no such difference between the conditions involving clear models and the conditions involving black-box models.
+In this section, we propose a possible explanation for these findings and then support it with a final experiment.
+The explanation rests on two reasons, which we outline below.

-In the first two experiments, participants made their final prediction while seeing their \emph{simulation of the model's prediction} (Figure~\ref{fig:exp1_step3}).
-In contrast, participants in the third experiment made their final prediction while seeing their \emph{own initial guess of the price} (Figure~\ref{fig:woa_step2}).
-That is, there were different anchor values in the first and second experiments compared with the third.
+First, in all three experiments, participants who were shown a clear model may have been overwhelmed by the amount of detail in front of them---i.e., they may have experienced information overload\footnote{We emphasize that we are referring to visual information overload that affects attention to items on a display~\citep{chun2000contextual}, not cognitive load in working memory, which has also been shown to be related to interpretability~\citep{abdul2020cogam,lage2019human}.}~\citep{ackoff1967,jacoby1984,keller1987}---causing them to be less likely to notice the unusual apartment configurations when making their own predictions.
+We conjecture that this effect may have been less pronounced in our third experiment, though, because participants were asked for their initial predictions for all twelve apartments' selling prices before being introduced to the model.
+In turn, this may have meant that they paid greater attention to each each apartment's configuration---unusual or not.

-Furthermore, within the first two experiments, anchor values differed by condition because they were influenced by the model presentation.
-Participants in the \abr{clear-2} condition could simulate the model rather well relative to other conditions (Figures~\ref{fig:exp1_simulation_error} and~\ref{fig:exp2_simulation_error}).
-When the model overprices an apartment, simulating the model well might actually anchor the participant on a value that is too high.
-In addition, since clear models present more information, participants in these conditions might be unlikely to notice unusual apartment configurations.
-Together, these factors could explain their overly high final predictions.
+Second, in all three experiments, participants may have anchored on the prediction visible to them when making their own final prediction of an apartment's selling price~\citep{TK74,dietvorst2018overcoming}.
+However, the possible anchor values differed between the experiments: In the first two experiments, participants made their final prediction of each apartment's selling price while seeing their \emph{simulation of the model's prediction} (see Figure~\ref{fig:exp1_step3}).
+In contrast, in the third experiment, participants made their final prediction of each apartment's selling price while seeing their \emph{own initial prediction of the apartment's selling price} (see Figure~\ref{fig:woa_step2}).